avengers-p7/Avengers_P7_Documents/Application_CI/Design/03- Java CI checks/Code Complication.md

 ***

-# What is java ci code compilation
+# What is java CI Code Compilation

 ***Java CI (Continuous Integration)**: